-As he closes the seventh chapter of Ecclesiastes, Solomon makes a confession about the search for wisdom, saying that, even to him, true wisdom remained beyond his grasp.
-Acknowledging this truth, John Ritenbaugh explains that, while wisdom will ultimately elude us too, we must continue to seek it because pursuing it is itself a great reward.
+As he closes Ecclesiastes 7, Solomon makes a confession about the search for wisdom, saying that, even to him, true wisdom remained beyond his grasp.

 As members of God's church, what are we to do when destructive words come our way?
 Ted Bowling advises us not to take to heart everything people say.
-We must learn to take everything in our lives with much patience and longsuffering, which will result in peace.
+We must learn to take everything in our lives with much patience and longsuffering, which will result in p. . .

 Today's society is becoming increasingly insensitive and calloused to the base and profane words.
 This article examines this issue and gives suggestions for eliminating obscenities from our lives.

-The tongue is maybe the most untamed "beast" on earth!
+The tongue may be the most untamed beast on earth!
 James says we all offend in word.
 But James 3 is filled with wisdom regarding how we can overcome the beast.

-Persecution is not a subject we normally like to think about, but it is a fact of life for a Christian.
-John Ritenbaugh explains why Jesus says we are blessed if we are persecuted for righteousness' sake.
+Persecution is a fact of life for a Christian.
+Jesus Christ says we are blessed if we are persecuted for righteousness' sake — here's why.

 Our society is becoming increasingly violent.
-John Ritenbaugh shows how the sixth commandment covers crime, capital punishment, murder, hatred, revenge and war.
+The sixth of the Ten Commandments covers crime, capital punishment, murder, hatred, revenge and war.

 Martin Collins, wrapping up his sermon series "Back to Life" by focusing on the seventh sign narrated by the Apostle John, the resurrection of Lazarus, reiterates that the statement, "Jesus wept" reveals that Lazarus was precious in God. . .

 Balaam illustrates the paradox of someone who knows God's will, but willfully and deliberately disobeys, presumptuously thinking he could manipulate or bribe God.